-In accordance with Title 33 CFR 325.5(c), as published November 13, 1986, in the Federal Register, the District Engineer (DE), U.S. Army Corps of Engineers, Tulsa District, proposes to revise Department of the Army General Permit (GP) No. 12 for all Utility Line Activities (electric, water, fiber optic, natural gas, oil) within Critical Resource Waters (CRW), Sensitive Public and Private Water Supplies (SWS), and Appendix B Waters in Oklahoma.
-CRW include Outstanding Resource Waters (ORW) and their watersheds and High Quality Waters (HQW) as identified and designated in Oklahoma Water Quality Standards (OWQS), OAC 252:730.
-Appendix B waters include but are not limited to the National and State parks, forests, wilderness areas, wildlife management areas, and wildlife refuges.
-Appendix B waters may also include those areas which are inhabited by federally listed, threatened or endangered species, and other appropriate areas as designated in OWQS, OAC 252:730-5-25.
-SWS waters are defined as a water of the state which constitutes a sensitive public and private water supply, and which is designated as such in OAC 252:730.
+In accordance with Title 33 CFR 325.5(c), published November 13, 1986, in the Federal Register, the District Engineer (DE), U.S. Army Corps of Engineers, Tulsa District, proposes to revise Department of the Army General Permit (GP) No. 14 for Transportation Crossings within Critical Resource Waters (CRW), Sensitive Public and Private Water Supplies (SWS), and Appendix B Waters in Oklahoma.
+CRW include Outstanding Resource Waters (ORW) and their watersheds and High Quality Waters (HQW) as identified and designated in Oklahoma Water Quality Standards (OWQS) OAC 252:730-5-25(c)Appendix A. Appendix B waters include but are not limited to the National and State parks, forests, wilderness areas, wildlife management areas, and wildlife refuges.
+Appendix B waters may also include those areas which are inhabited by federally listed, threatened or endangered species, and other appropriate areas as designated in OWQS OAC 252:730 Appendix B. SWS waters are defined as a water of the state which constitutes a sensitive public and private water supply, and which is designated as such in OAC 252:730.
 If renewed, this GP would be reissued pursuant to Section 404 of the Clean Water Act (33 USC 1344) and Section 10 of the Rivers and Harbors Act of 1899 (33 USC 403) and encompass all jurisdictional waters within the state of Oklahoma designated as CRWs, SWS, and Appendix B Waters in Oklahoma.
-If renewed, the GP would be renamed Department of the Army General Permit No. 12 for Utility Line Activities within CRW, SWS, and Appendix B waters within the State of Oklahoma.